Choweymajinks9/Web-Application-Development/README.md

     res.send("Express App is Running")

 MongoDB:
-There is a connection string that is located in index.js in the backend folder that connects to MongoDB Atlas which is cloud-based.
+There is a connection string that is located in index.js in the backend folder that connects to the cluster hosted by MongoDB.
+Open your MongoDB Compass app on your pc and paste the following URI into:

+mongodb+srv://mpsstore001:01mystoreisOP3n@cluster0.4hmk1ep.mongodb.net/mpsstore

 It is configured to allow all IP addresses to connect to the database.
-The string (with comment prestring) is and includes the username and password for an easy connection:
+The string (with comment prestring) is and includes the username and password for an easy connection.
+Click the "Save&Connect" button to connect to the database.
+You will be connected to the mpsstore database, you will find under mpsstore database, both products data and user data.

-    // Database Connection with MongoDB
-    mongoose.connect("mongodb+srv://mpsstore001:01mystoreisOP3n@cluster0.4hmk1ep.mongodb.net/mpsstore");

-There is no need to create your own user profile on MongoDB Atlas to use the database connection.

 Frontend Setup (React.js):
 Working in your folder which hosts your frontend, backend and admin folders.
 Open a terminal for this root directory and change the directory to the frontend by typing: